-Client: Alberta Transportation Inspection Date: July 5, 2021 File No.: 32121 Page 2 of 3
+Client: Alberta Transportation Inspection Date: May 26, 2022 File No.: 32121 Page 2 of 3

-Recommendations: Cost

-Monitoring:

-Continue to monitor instruments twice yearly and undertake annual inspections.

-Maintenance:

-Sediment buildup at the culvert should be monitored and cleaned out as required.

-Maintenance work required at the culvert inlet, swale riprap south channel bank requires shaping and additional riprap placement. \$30

-Remove sand accumulation from side of roadway, which is causing channelization of surface runoff, resulting in erosion rills on embankment (maintenance).
+Recommendations: Cost Monitoring: Continue to monitor instruments twice yearly and undertake annual inspections.
+Maintenance: - Sediment buildup at the culvert should be monitored and cleaned out as required.
+Maintenance work required at the culvert inlet, swale riprap south channel bank requires shaping and additional riprap placement. \$30,000 Remove sand accumulation from side of roadway, which is causing channelization of surface runoff, resulting in erosion rills on embankment (maintenance). \$10,000 Repair the east crotch swale by backfilling the eroded base and replacing the riprap with gabion mattress \$25,000

-CLOSURE

-It is a condition of this letter report that Thurber's performance of its professional services will be subject to the attached Statement of Limitations and Conditions.

-Don Proudfoot, P.Eng.
-Principal | Senior Geotechnical Engineer

-Tyler Clay, P.Eng.
-Geological Engineer

-Client: Alberta Transportation Inspection Date: July 5, 2021 File No.: 32121 Page 3 of 3
+Client: Alberta Transportation Inspection Date: May 26, 2022 File No.: 32121 Page 3 of 3

-ALBERTA TRANSPORTATION GEOHAZARD ASSESSMENT PROGRAM PEACE REGION (PEACE RIVER DISTRICT) 2021 INSPECTION
+ALBERTA TRANSPORTATION GEOHAZARD ASSESSMENT PROGRAM PEACE REGION (PEACE RIVER DISTRICT) 2022 INSPECTION